 conduct any independent research, investigation, or experiments, or otherwise consult any outside source about any issue in the case.

+COMMENT

+Former Arizona Rule of Criminal Procedure 19.3, which set forth the rules of evidence applicable in criminal proceedings, was abrogated as unnecessary in light of the adoption of the Arizona Rules of Evidence, including Arizona Rules of Evidence 801(d)(1)(A) and 804(b)(1).

 Rule 19.4.
 A Judge’s Death, Illness, or Other Incapacity